Quick Answer

 - An IAR who lets their registration lapse must either complete all missed CE or retake the qualifying exam.

 - FINRA dual registrants get a partial exemption.
-FINRA CE counts for Products/Practice only, not Ethics.
+FINRA CE counts for Products and Practice only, not Ethics and Professional Responsibility.

 - Establishing and enforcing written supervisory procedures